 The 15-year-old high school sophomore who wore it began to “speak to people who weren’t there” shortly after obtaining the device.
-But only when the retainer was in was in her mouth.
+But only when the retainer was in her mouth.
 And, by all accounts, her behavior grew more erratic and violent as the weeks went on.

 After being apprised of the details via email, I met with the family at our downtown shop and found the daughter to be affable if average in most regards but possessed of a decidedly dour demeanor.
 I didn’t blame her, of course – life, or perhaps some emanation from the afterlife, had been making her sophomore year a living nightmare.

 I noticed she wasn’t wearing the retainer and asked to examine it.
-It was a typical Hawley type retainer (named for its inventor, Dr. Charles A. Hawley).
+It was a typical Hawley-type retainer (named for its inventor, Dr. Charles A. Hawley).
 As pictured, the labial bow, or wire, surrounds the top anterior teeth and is secured in an acrylic arch that is molded to roof of the patient’s mouth.
-Though I endeavor to respect my client’s anonymity, I will allow that the interior inscription on the retainer reads “S. Fergus.”
+Though I usually endeavor to respect my client’s anonymity, I will allow that the interior inscription on the retainer reads “S. Fergus.”

 I wondered aloud if the retainer was acting as a spirit tuner, a sort of “antenna” that could be adjusted to access supernatural frequencies.
 Then I asked the girl if she would wear it for a moment.
 She was reluctant and her dad likewise dissuaded me.
-But I insisted and with some further prodding she agreed to insert the retainer but only if her father stood behind her chair while she did so.
+But I insisted and with some further encouragement, she agreed to wear the retainer but only if her father stood behind her chair while she did so.

 Seconds passed and nothing happened other than the father suggesting that I lock the shop door.
 I scurried through our various exhibits and turned the bolt.
 Just then, the girl shrieked in a register several octaves higher than her speaking voice.
 Likewise, her hair was standing on end as if her hands were on a Van de Graaff generator.
 She shrieked again but this time it sounded like name – certainly ancient, clearly demonic but nothing I recognized from Weyer’s Pseudomonarchia Daemonum.